The use of exercise therapy post cancer treatment to attenuate Doxorubicin (DOX)-induced cardiotoxicity

 This investigation by Lee et al (2020) demonstrates for the first time that the negative impact of multiiple DOX treatment cycles can be attenuated through a post treatment exercise regime (albeit in mice).
 Extrapolation to humans would suggest that a graded exercise regime over a 4 -12 week period, including 4 weeks of pre-conditioning may be a useful adjunct in improving recovery from chemotherapy.

 Alternatively, Kirkham et al (2020, Med Sc Sp Ex, 52, 2, 278-286) have recommended 'chemotherapy-periodized' exercise to accomodate for cyclical variation in fatigue.
 Furthermore, suggestions have been made that exercise, such as walking, reduces the rate of recurrence by up to 57% in some cases of cancer, such as after radical prostatectomy (Richman et al 2011, Cancer Res, 71, 11, 3889-95; referenced by Swain et al 2020, Med Sc Sp Ex, 52, 2, 296-302) .
 A meta-analysis of individual patient data of 31 RCT's found significant beneficial effects of exercise on fatigue in patients with cancer.
-Moreover, supervised exercise intervantion was found to be superior to unsupervised exercise (Van Vulpen et al 2020, Med Ex Sp Sc, 52, 2, 303-314).
+Moreover, supervised exercise intervention was found to be superior to unsupervised exercise (Van Vulpen et al 2020, Med Ex Sp Sc, 52, 2, 303-314).
+Further, some of the calming effects of exercise may also have a therapeutic effect, which hasn't been covered here.

 Uploaded : 22 Feb 2020